se-edu/learningresources/contents/data/nosql/NoSQL.md

 In contrast to tables and table entries in SQL databases, we typically have collections and documents.
 A database comprises of multiple collections, which in turn consists of multiple documents.

-In a simplistic e-commerce website for example, you may have the following collections:
+In a simplified e-commerce website for example, you may have the following collections:
 - customers - storing the account details of customers, their purchase histories, etc.
-- items - a collection of all items (documents) available for purchase
+- items - a collection of all items available for purchase (which are documents)
 - admin - a collection storing admin account details
 - **...**

-The following might be how an item available for purchase under the *items* collection is represented in a JSON format.
+The following might be how an item document available for purchase under the *items* collection is represented in a JSON format.